SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 This chapter is for players who want to explore more of their characters’ possible backgrounds and abilities.
-After completing basic character generation in Chapter 1, look through this chapter to “ﬂesh out” your character’s history and abilities.
+After completing basic character generation in Chapter 1, look through this chapter to "ﬂesh out" your character’s history and abilities.
 You’ll ﬁnd interesting game and storyrelated options called Advantages, Disadvantages, and Special Abilities.
 These suggest the fact that your character might have knowledge, resources, or abilities that aren’t